zenbenali/acnc/README.md

 ## Features

 ### 1. Home Page
-- Introduction to Huong Hua Co.
+- Introduction to acnc.
 Ltd.
 - Quick navigation links to various sections of the website.

 ### 2. About Us
 - Details about the company's history, mission, and values.
-- Overview of the company's specializations in bathroom solutions.
+- Overview of the company's specializations

 ### 3. Services
-- Detailed descriptions of services offered, such as bathroom design, installation, and renovation.
+- Detailed descriptions of services offered
-- Custom content aligning with the company's expertise in bathroom solutions.
+- Custom content aligning with the company's expertise in

 ### 4. Portfolio
 - Showcase of completed projects.
-- Images and descriptions of various bathroom designs and constructions.
+- Images and descriptions of various projects.

 ### 5. Team
 - Information about the key team members.